Six Seacoast Splash Pads

 Cost: Free

+This splash pad opened for the season on May 21 2024!
 Just over the New Hampshire border in Massachusetts is the Amesbury Spray Park.
 This popular splash pad has multiple features including a spray tunnel, animal squirters, and dumping buckets.
 In addition to the splash pad, there is a basketball court, baseball fields, disc golf course, picnic area, bathrooms, and playground.

 Noble Pines Park